brickfrog/xresources-theme/README.md

 This theme reads its colors from your `~/.Xresources` file so that you can easily keep your emacs theme in sync with your xterm and other X applications.
+This includes edits specifically for using with [pywal](https://github.com/dylanaraps/pywal) generated colors.

 ## In Action